Delvinë: Ottoman period

 In an ecclesiastical entry of 1730, the Codex of the church of Delvinë noted that some of the Christian Greek clergy had linguistic difficulties in administrating their congregations, as there were Christian villagers living within the region of Delvinë who were Albanian-speaking.
 The local diaspora in Venice as part of the Venetian Greek community's Brotherhood of Saint Nicholas financially supported various initiatives for the expansion of Greek education in the 18th century.
 Thus, in two instances in 1713 and 1749, Spyros Stratis and Spyridon Rizos respectively, notable members of the local diaspora in Venice, financially supported the expansion of the local Greek education system, as well as donating vast sums of money to local Orthodox monasteries and churches.

 In the 18th century control over Delvina was disputed between the Koka and Delvina clans, until the town was seized by Ali Pashë Tepelena in 1784.
 Delvinë was taken over by Albanian rebels in 1833 causing the Ottoman government to comply to the rebel requests.

 Some Ottoman inscriptions have been preserved in Delvina.
 They are written mainly on tombstones, and some graffiti also appear in the porch of the Gjin Aleksi Mosque.
 They consist of simple verses and invocations made by the pilgrims who visited this important centre.
 Delvina hosted dervishes of the Halveti order, which was spread towards Albania by Helvacı Yakub Efendi around 1530.
 In the Xhermahalle section of Delvina a Bektashi tekke can be found.
 Monuments like the citadel, the mosque, the Halveti tekke, the Bektashi tekke, and the hamam, indicate Delvina's great importance in the Ottoman period.

 In 1847, when an Albanian revolt broke out, 500 revolutionaries led by Zenel Gjoleka took over Delvinë.

 In 1878 a Greek revolt broke out, with a unit of 700 revolutionaries, mostly Epirotes from the Ionian Islands, taking control of Sarandë and occupied Delvinë.
 However, it was suppressed by the Ottoman troops, who burned 20 villages of the region.
+In the same year, the local branch of the League of Prizren was founded.
+In 1875 a Greek female school was founded.
+In the late 19th century, Delvinë had reached a population of around 7,500 people, and had 400 shops and workshops.
 In September 1912, the Greek Band of Ioannis Poutetsis was defeated by Albanian groups and a Turkish detachment in the vicinity of Delvinë, and Poutetsis was killed.